Always a Good Reason to Stop By the Church of Scientology Los Angeles

 The previous afternoon, the Church’s Volunteer Ministers set up their bright yellow tents for a food giveaway for East Hollywood neighbors, just as they have done every weekend for the past 82 weeks.

 And each week, the Church organizes seminars to introduce the community to initiatives to improve the quality of life.
-Last week, they began providing Scientology Tools for Life training to members of COFECA, a nonprofit dedicated to ensuring justice and immigration equality and preserving the unique cultures of Central America.
-Those attending immediately grasped that this training can help them accomplish their mission and they will be attending weekly training sessions until they have completed all 19 courses.

-Or perhaps, like 16 million people who have watched this year’s Scientology Super Bowl ad on YouTube, you are curious about what Scientology offers and want to find out more
+And perhaps, like 21 million people who have watched this year’s Scientology Super Bowl ad on YouTube, you are curious about what Scientology offers and want to find out more.

 The Church of Scientology Los Angeles is open every day of the year and the staff are at your service to answer your questions.